Appian allows you to capture complex, business-specific logic in a zero-code, easy-to-read format with the decision design object.

-Appian Decisions are configured with decision tables based on the open Decision Model and Notation (DMN) standard.
-Business users and application designers alike can quickly configure business rules in the familiar decision table format using industry standard logical operations.
+Decisions are configured with decision tables based on the open Decision Model and Notation (DMN) standard.
+Business users and application developers alike can quickly configure business rules in the familiar decision table format using industry standard logical operations.

-Testing your Decisions are as easy as configuring them!
-The decision designer empowers you to continously test and debug your Decision inline as you are designing it by giving you rapid feedback on what a set of inputs will evaluate to and visualizing how your Decision gets to that result.
+Testing your decisions are as easy as configuring them.
+The decision designer empowers you to continuously test and debug your decision inline as you are designing it by giving you rapid feedback on what a set of inputs will evaluate to and visualizing how your decision gets to that result.

-In addition to allowing fast and intuitive configuration of your Decisions, the decision designer helps you create smarter Decisions with a host of validations and recommendations that help make sure your Decisions will work correctly.
-These include:
+In addition to allowing fast and intuitive configuration of your decisions, the decision designer helps you create smarter decisions with a host of validations and recommendations that help make sure your decisions will work correctly.

-Appian Decisions are easy to use without sacrificing the power you've come to expect with Appian.
+Decisions are easy to use without sacrificing the power you've come to expect with Appian.
 A number of advanced features allow for achieving complex use cases.
-These features include:

 For example, you can:

-With their easy configuration and extensive feature set, Decisions can be used in a variety of different ways within your Appian applications.
-You can use Decisions to simplify other areas of application design like task assignment, dynamic process execution, record or action permissions, or even to determine a list of items.
+With their easy configuration and extensive feature set, decisions can be used in a variety of different ways within your applications.
+You can use decisions to simplify other areas of application design like task assignment, dynamic process execution, record or action permissions, or even to determine a list of items.

 Many applications require the ability to route processes based on a variety of data inputs, the routing might consist of many different possible flows.
 If we wanted to create a process that routed car insurance claims based on information about the driver such as the region they live in, their age, and whether they are a high risk driver while also flagging the driver as high risk for future claims processing, we might implement it in Appian like this: